Ferrari unveils hybrid V6 sports car to expand electrified offer

-MILAN, June 24 (Reuters) - Ferrari (RACE.MI) unveiled a new plug-in hybrid car on Thursday to increase its offer of cleaner vehicles and meet changing tastes in the exclusive market for high-performance sports cars.
+MILAN (Reuters) - Ferrari unveiled a new plug-in hybrid car on Thursday to increase its offer of cleaner vehicles and meet changing tastes in the exclusive market for high-performance sports cars.

 The new 296 GTB comes after 2019’s SF 90 Stradale, Ferrari’s first hybrid car in series-production, and 2020’s SF90 Spider.
 The Italian company known for its prancing horse logo and red racing cars has promised its first full electric model in 2025.